History of Jamaica: The road to independence

 Amendments to the constitution that took effect in May 1953 reconstituted the Executive Council and provided for eight ministers to be selected from among House members.
 The first ministries were subsequently established.
 These amendments also enlarged the limited powers of the House of Representatives and made elected members of the governor's executive council responsible to the legislature.
 Manley, elected chief minister beginning in January 1955, accelerated the process of decolonisation during his able stewardship.
 Further progress toward self-government was achieved under constitutional amendments in 1955 and 1956, and cabinet government was established on 11 November 1957.

 Assured by British declarations that independence would be granted to a collective West Indian state rather than to individual colonies, Manley supported Jamaica's joining nine other British territories in the West Indies Federation, established on 3 January 1958.
-Manley became the island's premier after the PNP again won a decisive victory in the general election in July 1959, securing 30 out of 45 House seats.
+Manley became the island's premier after the PNP again won a decisive victory in the general election in July 1959, securing 29 out of 45 House seats.
+The turnout was 66%.

 Membership in the federation remained an issue in Jamaican politics.
 Bustamante, reversing his previously supportive position on the issue, warned of the financial implications of membership – Jamaica was responsible for 43 percent of its own financing – and inequity in Jamaica's proportional representation in the federation's House of Assembly.
 Manley's PNP favoured staying in the federation, but he agreed to hold a referendum in September 1961 to decide on the issue.
 When 54 percent of the electorate voted to withdraw, Jamaica left the federation, which dissolved in 1962 after Trinidad and Tobago also pulled out.
-Manley believed that the rejection of his pro-federation policy in the 1961 referendum called for a renewed mandate from the electorate, but the JLP won the election of early 1962 by a fraction.
+Manley believed that the rejection of his pro-federation policy in the 1961 referendum called for a renewed mandate from the electorate, but the JLP won the election of early 1962 by a fraction, but in terms of seats, the JLP won 26 seats and the PNP 19.
+The voter turnout was 72.9%.

 Bustamante assumed the premiership that April and Manley spent his remaining few years in politics as leader of the opposition.

-The push for independence intensified after World War II, with political leaders like Norman Manley and Alexander Bustamante advocating for self-government.
-Their efforts led to a series of constitutional changes in the 1940s and 1950s, laying the groundwork for full sovereignty.

 Jamaica received its independence on 6 August 1962.
 The new nation retained, however, its membership in the Commonwealth of Nations and adopted a Westminster-style parliamentary system.
 Bustamante, at the age of 78, became the nation's first prime minister.